-Speaking of Sailor Moon, the Transformation Sequences for the Sailor Starlights involved the background and their bodies changing from blue to pink as they changed from their male disguises to their true female forms.
+Speaking of Sailor Moon, the original anime's Transformation Sequences for the Sailor Starlights involved the background and their bodies changing from blue to pink as they changed from their male disguises to their true female forms.

 Even more ironic, the whole Tokyo Mew Mew team is female and all the aliens are male.
 In the final battle, where Ichigo blasts her final attack, and Deep Blue releases the Mu Aqua, you can clearly see a clash of pink and blue.

 Anime hair color is all over the place; can't really associate any one color to a gender.
 The only exception is pink: guys will never have pink hair, ever.
 At least, I've never seen it.
 Probably due the whole "girls can wear pants but guys can't wear dresses" thing.

 Shuichi begs to differ.
 Then again, he is the uke...

 Mikage from Revolutionary Girl Utena has pink hair, as he is supposed to be a male counterpart to Utena and claim the position of Victor, while his companion Mamiya pretends to be a male Anthy.
 Although she isn't really pretending.